-Google AI to make phone calls for users
+Google AI to make phone calls for you

 Other experts, however, remarked that people would have to be convinced to trust the software if it is to be widely adopted.

-The company also announced a new version of its News tool was being launched.
+Google also announced a new version of its News tool.

-A new Full Coverage feature will let users delve deeper into stories of their choice, providing headlines from different "trusted" sources, Q&As, social media posts and relevant timelines among other information.
+A Full Coverage feature will let users delve deeper into stories of their choice, providing headlines from different "trusted" sources, Q&As, social media posts and relevant timelines among other information.

 Unlike many of firm's services, the content will not be personalised.